Asthma

 For more information and support, try these resources:

-- Use the National Asthma Council's My Asthma Guide for practical strategies to help you understand and manage your asthma.
+- Read the National Asthma Council's My Asthma Guide to help you understand and manage your asthma.

-- Read more about managing asthma and other conditions during COVID-19 on the Lung Foundation’s website.
+- Find out more about asthma on the Lung Foundation's website.

 Learn more here about the development and quality assurance of healthdirect content.